dramatictan/hackathon/README.md

 this might also take awhile. or not.

 now open index.html on browser to test the ai

+### some notes
+wait for the server to finish loading before doing anything on the webpage once its done, it will show you a debugger pin. it will take awhile.

+gsm8k is a dataset for primary sch math qns in case u were wondering.

 # What we need to do now
 ### populate the dataset